flaf/miscellaneous/puppet/modules/network/README.md

 ## Usage

-Here is some examples with a this yaml configuration:
+Here is some examples with this yaml configuration:

 ```yaml
 network::params::inventory_networks: